 What’s not to like about the Dakine Titan and Sequoia?
-They’re priced the same as the Gordini Storm Trooper above and deliver comparable warmth, yet fall a bit short in terms of material quality and dexterity.
-Their polyester shell is a little more prone to absorbing moisture than Gordini’s burly fabric, and we prefer the grippier palm on the Storm Trooper.
+They’re priced similarly as the Gordini Storm above and deliver comparable warmth, yet fall a bit short in terms of material quality and dexterity.
+Their polyester shell is a little more prone to absorbing moisture than Gordini’s burly fabric, and we prefer the grippier palm on the Storm.
 In addition, the Titan and Sequoia’s thick liner makes it difficult to hold onto small items like a zipper, although it’s still easy to maintain a solid grip on a ski pole.
 For even more warmth (but even less dexterity), check out the mitten versions of the Titan and Sequoia.

-See the Dakine Titan Glove See the Women's Dakine Sequoia
+See the Men's Dakine Titan GTX See the Women's Dakine Sequoia GTX

-See the Outdoor Research Arete See the Women's Outdoor Research Arete
+See the Men's Outdoor Research Arete II GTX See the Women's OR Arete II GTX

 What we like: Warmer than Kincos and are ready to go out of the box.